bkauler/woof-quantum-vis/README.md

 [BarryK News](https://bkhome.org/news/tag_quirky.html)

 In a nutshell, QV has many features of EasyOS, except does not have a layered filesystem, nor SFS files.
 It is a "frugal full" installation, built from Void Linux packages using the XBPS package manager.
-It also has some EasyOS Kirkstone .tar.xz and PET packages.
+It also has some EasyOS Scarthgap .tar.xz and PET packages.
 Another very significant feature is that QV is installed in a btrfs filesystem, with support for compression and snapshots.

 The letters "QV" may mean "Quirky Void", as this is a very quirky distribution compared with Void Linux.
 Or, it may mean "Quantum Vis", which is Latin for "has everything that you need".